Lupus: Criteria for Diagnosis - Topic Overview

 The following criteria are used to distinguish lupus (systemic lupus erythematosus,or SLE) from other autoimmune and rheumatic diseases.
 A person with 4 of these 11 conditions can be classified as having lupus.
 These conditions may be present all at once or they may appear in succession over a period of time.
 1 Butterfly ( malar ) rash on cheeks Rash on face,arms,neck,torso (discoid rash) ...

 Medications cannot cure lupus (systemic lupus erythematosus, or SLE), but they can control many symptoms and often can prevent or slow organ damage.
 Learn more.

-Lupus Guide - Cause
+Lupus Guide - Other Treatment

 Lupus Guide - Exams and Tests

 Learn about medical tests for lupus (systemic lupus erythematosus, or SLE).